HinodeXRT/xrtpy/joss/paper.md

 Hinode is a Japanese mission developed and launched by ISAS/JAXA, with NAOJ as domestic partner and NASA and STFC (UK) as international partners.
 It is operated by these agencies in co-operation with ESA and the NSC (Norway).
 The XRTpy team would like to extend gratitude to the Python Helio-Physics community at large for their contribution to XRTpy.
+N.A.M. acknowledges support from NSF CSSI award 1931388.

 # References